 According to a study published in the journal Minerva Medica, arthritis patients who took Boswellia extract supplements reportedly experienced greater improvement in their symptoms.
 Additionally, a separate study found that frankincense oil helped alleviate arthritis pain by combating inflammation and delaying reactions to sensitivities (3).

 When using pure frankincense oil, it’s important to always combine it with a carrier oil (such as coconut oil, jojoba oil, and olive oil).
 You can then apply it to the painful area on a daily basis.

 Good news for chili lovers!

 The chili and hot taste associated with Cayenne pepper can be credited to the active ingredient is capsaicin.
 Capsaicin contains anti-inflammatory properties.
 Thus, it may help to ease some of the painful symptoms associated with arthritis.

 As opposed to making a trip to the local pharmacy, you can create your own cayenne mixing a few drops of ground cayenne pepper with 2-3 teaspoons of olive oil.
 You can then apply the mixture with a gaze to your painful joints.

 The cannabis plant contains various cannabinoids.
-Lately, CBD has been linked to pain relief.
+Recently, CBD has been linked to pain relief.

-Preliminary studies have found that ginger contains anti-inflammatory properties that may help to manage arthritis pain.
+Preliminary studies have found that ginger contains anti-inflammatory properties that may help manage arthritis pain.